rotundasoftware/cartero/README.md

 #### The ##asset_url() transform (to resolve asset urls)

 At times it is necessary to resolve the url of an asset at build time, for example in order to reference an image in one package from another.
-For this reason, cartero applies a special transform to all assets that replaces expressions of the form `##asset_url( path )` with the url of the asset at `path` (after any local / default transforms are applied).
+For this reason, cartero applies a special transform to all javascript and style assets that replaces expressions of the form `##asset_url( path )` with the url of the asset at `path` (after any local / default transforms are applied).
 The path is resolved to a file using the node resolve algorithm and then mapped to the url that file will have once in the cartero output directory.
 For instance, in `page1/index.js`:

 ```javascript
 myModule = require( 'my-module' );